JamesSkemp/words/content/post/does-in-game-advertising-really-hurt-video-games.md

 +++
-title = "Does in-game advertising really hurt video games?" summary = "In this post, I'll be looking at a pro and a con response to the question of whether in-game advertising hurts video games, and giving my own response to the issue." draft = false comments = true date = "2006-04-23T08:04:00-05:00"
+title = "Does in-game advertising really hurt video games?" description = "In this post, I'll be looking at a pro and a con response to the question of whether in-game advertising hurts video games, and giving my own response to the issue." draft = false comments = true date = "2006-04-23T08:04:00-05:00"